LouisJackson3083/NanoGPTExperiment/README.md

 python3 -m venv venv
 venv/bin/activate
-python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt
+python3 -m pip install --upgrade pip python3 -m pip install torch --index-url https://download.pytorch.org/whl/cu117 python3 -m pip install -r requirements.txt
 ```

-I've supplied 2 texts to the model, one is the entire works of Shakespeare (1,115,394 characters) and episodes IV to VI of Star Wars (159,478 characters).
+I've supplied 2 example texts to the model, one is the entire works of Shakespeare (1,115,394 characters) and episodes IV to VI of Star Wars (159,478 characters).

 ## Findings
 Some immediate observations of the results - the model does not make grammatical sense.
 It can predict and generate new characters given the previous characters of a sentence, but it does not understand the words in a contextual sense.
 This is because the model does not have word or sentence embeddings.
 If it had word/sentence embeddings, we might be able to get more grammatically correct lines.